How to sleep (well) on a plane ?

 Reading can be a good solution to help you get to sleep.
 Forget movies, video games or your smartphone.
 Your brain is on high alert.
 Reading has the ability to calm your brain, and therefore, your body.

-Written by Joey Smith
+Written by Svetlana Avila

 Leave a comment